Student-centric advice and objective recommendations

 While a bachelor’s degree in criminology can give you a solid base for understanding the criminal justice system, it isn’t enough to become a lawyer.
 If you wish to become a lawyer after graduating with a criminology degree, you must also attend law school and pass the bar exam and receive a license from your state’s bar association.
 If you did not major in criminology, though, don’t worry!
 There is no specific major you need to have studied to get into law school.
 If you’re planning on going to law school soon, here is a useful list of law school scholarships.

-Is this a competitive major?
+Is criminology a competitive major?

 Criminology is a major on the more competitive side – meaning that students will likely have to do more than just do well in undergrad to improve and increase their career opportunities.
 If you have the time, we highly recommend that you seek out practical, relevant experiences in criminology during your time at college (or even after you graduate!).
 Whether this is an internship, part-time job, research experience, or something else entirely, this will help you gain knowledge about working in the field and will look impressive to employers.